 If the person has no pulse or isn’t breathing, then CPR can keep the person alive until help arrives, or their heart and breathing restart naturally.

 Having someone with first aid training on hand can be a lifesaver at this point.
-Although most first aid courses don’t explicitly cover lightning strikes, many first aid skills can prove critical for someone struck by lightning.
+Although most first aid courses don’t explicitly cover lightning strikes, many first aid skills from a practical or online learning first aid course can prove critical for someone struck by lightning.
 CPR is the most obvious need, but knowing how to treat burns, blunt force trauma (from falls and flying objects), and seizures can be just as valuable.

 You should note that a lighting strike victim will not remain electrified after being struck – the charge will disperse into the ground moments after the strike.
 So you don’t need to worry about receiving an electrical shock when touching the person.
 The one exception to this is people in a car – as cars can stay electrically charged!